Gas savings: The cheapest station in Pleasanton - News Break

 Gas savings: The cheapest station in Pleasanton

-(PLEASANTON, TX) Gas prices vary across in the Pleasanton area, but if you’re willing to head for the cheapest station, you could be saving up to $0.20 per gallon.
+(PLEASANTON, CA) For bargain hunters there may be no better target than gas, with the cheapest station in the Pleasanton area offering savings of $0.74 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at H-E-B at 219 W Oaklawn Rd.
-Regular there was listed at $2.59 per gallon Wednesday, compared to $2.79 at Valero at 103344 Ih-37, which GasBuddy clocked as the most expensive station in the area.
+According to a survey by GasBuddy, Angle Petroleum at 2008 1St St was the cheapest station in the area, with regular listed at $3.95 per gallon at the pumps Wednesday.
+That was compared to Chevron at 2186 Las Positas Ct, where a gallon of regular was selling for $4.69.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Pleasanton area, GasBuddy recorded the average price of gas at $2.67 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 04:55 PM, Tuesday, the average price was $4.37 per gallon for regular.

 Here’s how other stations in the area stack up, from least to most expensive: